Did you know that Offal is needed in dog’s daily diet? Its all about the Natural nutrition it provides.

 Why is it important to feed your dog offal/ dog organs?
-If you feed your dog a manufactured dog food, you may never have asked yourself this question, however, it is as relevant to you as it is to a person who feeds their dog on a raw diet.
+If you feed your dog manufactured dog food, you may never have asked yourself this question, however, it is as relevant to ANY dog owner, as it is to a person who feeds their dog exclusively on a raw diet.

 Some cheap manufactured dog foods will put offal into their cans or pellets, but often this is the cheapest oldest meat they can find, just to prop up the meat percentage value on the label.

 If you buy supermarket dog food, and can’t get to a market where meat is affordable for your dog, then offal is often a good idea.
 Offal from the local butcher can be considerably cheaper than meat and provide your dog with many valuable nutrients.

 Owners who feed their dog on a raw diet are probably already across this, but if not, offal is a vital part of a raw dog food diet.
 The reason for this is that dogs in the wild eat many sources of meat, and all of the animal.
 To get them the full spectrum of nutrition they require, they are required to eat most of the animal.

 However in modern butchers, you may find that only beef and chicken or lamb is readily available, and they may throw a lot of the offal out at the abattoir.
 On a raw diet, your dog needs meat, offal and bone in approximately an 80:15:5 ratio.
 See the raw feeding link in the conclusion.

 A lot of people may consider offal to be waste organs or unsafe or whatever, but as the summary below shows it has many nutrients in excess of what just plain meat or manufactured dog food can provide.
 Note this table was produced with human consumption in mind but is mostly relevant to dogs too.

 Nutrient composition of dog organs meat (ref 1)

 - All organ meats (except tripe) are extremely rich in vitamin B12, with more than 100% RDI in 100g (for humans)